AppView

 social.colibri.community.listInvitations

 Section titled “social.colibri.community.listInvitations”List all invitations for the specified community.
+Requires the invitation.create permission.

 social.colibri.community.deleteInvitation